Stair, East Ayrshire

-Stair is a village in Ayrshire, Scotland.
+Stair is a parish in Ayrshire, Scotland.
 It lies at the bottom of a glen beside the River Ayr at the north-west border of the 5,376 acre (22 km2) Parish of Stair where the River Ayr is joined by the Glenstang Burn.

 History

 The parish is known for its connection with the Dalrymples, Earls of Stair.
 The family first became associated with the village in 1450, when William de Dalrymple acquired the lands of Stair-Montgomery and built Stair House.
 Formerly part of the Parish of Ochiltree, Stair was made a separate parish in 1653 at the request of James Dalrymple, 1st Viscount of Stair.

 Places of interest in the parish include Stair Brig built in 1745 and Stair House.
 Dalmore House stood overlooking the River Ayr until destroyed by fire in 1969.

-The "Stair Fair" at the churchyard was the equivalent of the Mauchline Holy Fair and was equally wild with people travelling from miles around and staying several days until every last item of food and drink had been consumed.
+The "Stair Fair" at the Stair Parish Church churchyard was the equivalent of the Mauchline Holy Fair and was equally wild with people travelling from miles around and staying several days until every last item of food and drink had been consumed.
 A "Fair Stair Sacrament" was an expression used to describe a good hearty meal at which everything was eaten for many years after the fair ceased to be held.

-Stair Church

-The Parish of Barnweill, in the old District of Kyle, was suppressed in 1673 and the larger part of the stipend was transferred to the minister of the newly erected Parish of Stair.
-Nearby Craigie had been disjoined from the Parish of Riccarton in 1647.
-It is said that the Earl of Stair was the prime mover in suppressing the parish because of the inconvenient horse ride he had to undertake to get to Barnweill Church from his home at Stair House.
-Until 1707 the Minister of Stair had to preach under an oak tree on the Fulton Estate to lawfully qualify for the stipends of Barnweil].
-A number of the old Barnweill parishioners joined the Symington Church.

-The original church of circa 1706, replaced in 1864, was very simple in character with an earthen floor, resembling an abandoned hay shed and only the belfrey on the gable end indicated its true purpose.
-It contained three lofts reserved for the local lairds, namely Barskimming, Stair and Drongan.
-A manse was built in 1807, now renamed Glenstang, it was sold by the Church of Scotland in 1979.